Roboy/neural-tendon-control/README.md

 ### Desc

 The controller node controls the angle of the joint by reading and writing to the different ROS topics exposed by the bench node.

-The controller node itself exposes a ROS topic interface for setting waypoints.
+### Controllers
+- go_to_middle_pos.py

+    Makes the joint go to the middle position, then exits.
+- go_up_and_down.py

+    Makes the joint go up and down full range until once presses CTRL+C, then exits.

 ## Evaluation node